-Constipation is a chronic issue for millions of people but even for the most regular bathroom-goers, constipation can rear its ugly head during travel.
+Constipation is a chronic issue for millions of people, but, even for the most regular bathroom-goers, constipation can rear its ugly head during travel.
 In fact, travel constipation is so common, there are over 8 million results for “travel constipation” searches on Google.
 Before your vacation is ruined by constipation, bloating and gas pain, get ahead of it.
-Below is your official Florasophy guide for preventing travel constipation, so you never have to suffer traveler’s constipation again.
+Below is our official Florasophy guide for preventing travel constipation, so you never have to suffer traveler’s constipation again.

 Prevention is key

 Instead of getting behind the curve on constipation, responding only after you’ve missed your toilet time for one or more days, start to prep your digestive tract before you head out on your trip.
 Here are the most effective prevention tips to reduce your risk of traveler’s constipation:

 - Increased hydration a few days before your travel plans begin and add electrolytes to your daily routine.

 Consume at least half your body weight in purified water or at least 24 ounces of additional water on top of what you normally drink.
 In addition, add at least one dose of electrolytes daily (this one is our favorite but always avoid electrolytes with high amounts of sugar).
 This will help your body move water more efficiently into and out of the colon.
 Continue to consume higher amounts of water throughout your trip and take your electrolytes with you.

 Instead of being forced to choose between fast food restaurants or packaged junk food at airport convenience stores, pack your carry-on with sprouted nuts and seeds, apple slices, veggies and hummus and other easy whole-food snacks that will boost your fiber intake.
 Processed foods, dairy products and gluten are all common triggers of intestinal inflammation and constipation.
 Consider avoiding these foods, especially when traveling, so you can feel your best.

 - Focus on fiber